zNaLa/docs/docs/FAQ-doc2.md

 ## Basic Information
 -----
 ### How can I play a song or a playlist with Rythm?
 When using Rythm you can either play a song or a playlist.
-To play a song or a playlist with Rythm use the commands below.
+To play a song or a playlist with Rythm, use the commands below:

 1. To play a song `!play <Song Name/Song URL>`
     + **Example:** `!play Wanted by OneRepublic`